olivejun/88x2bu/README.md

 # Basic installation for Ubuntu 20.04 or Linux Mint 20:

-Download the zip file of this repository to /home (or other if you like.)
+Download the zip file from this repository to /home (or other if you like.)

 Unzip the zip file.
 A folder named 88x2bu-master will be created.